HenrikSkog/cognition/CONTRIBUTING.md

 Milestones on GitLab are used to monitor the sprints, and thus link issues to each sprint.
 Each sprint lasts 1 week.

-Milestones that span over a longer period of time will also be created in order to keep an overview of the main deliverables ("Gruppeinnlevering 1", "Gruppeinnlevering 2", etc...).
+Milestones that span over a longer period of time will also be created in order to keep an overview of the main deliverables (e.g. "Deliverable 1", "Deliverable 2", etc...).

 ## Issue tracking